grace-notes/website/contents/topics/apollos.md

 ---
-title: Apollos
+title: "Apollos"
-description: a short account of what the Bible has to say about this friend of the apostle Paul.
+pdf: "apollos.pdf"
-date: JAN 2012
+description: "a short account of what the Bible has to say about this friend of the apostle Paul."
 template: lesson.jade
 ---